AlexSlobodskoj/Portfolio/airflow/dags/README.md

 - **dbt parse** — both dbt projects are parsed to verify SQL syntax and `ref()` references

 All three jobs run in parallel.
 No manual checks required.

+## Local Development

+All DAGs were developed and tested locally on macOS.
+Airflow and dbt run in a Python virtual environment, with PostgreSQL installed locally as the target database. `BashOperator` is used throughout instead of `PythonOperator` due to a macOS-specific issue.
+Environment-specific paths and credentials are managed through Airflow Variables and Connections, keeping the DAG code fully portable across environments.